vincentjzy/OpenCorr/README.md

 # Get started

-OpenCorr is developed and tested in Microsoft Visual Studio 2019 (community version) on Windows 10.
+OpenCorr is developed and tested in Microsoft Visual Studio 2019 (VS, community version) on Windows 10.
 The codes follow the standard of ISO C++ 14, theoretically it can be compiled on other OS like Linux.
-The building environment requires three freeware libraries:
+To use this library, the users are supposed to have basic knowledge and skill about integrated development environment like VS. The building environment requires three freeware libraries:

 - Eigen 3.3.9 ([eigen.tuxfamily.org](eigen.tuxfamily.org)), used for basic operations of matrix.
 - OpenCV 3.4.5 ([opencv.org](opencv.org)), used to read images, and inthe  modules related with image feature and stereovision.